Toasty! Excess heat from DigiPlex data centre to warm thousands of homes

 Reuse and recycle is a slogan that is becoming increasingly critical to our existence on this planet, and something DigiPlex has taken note of.

-The data centre supplier has signed a letter of intent with Norway’s largest district heating supplier, Fortum Oslo Varme, to recover the heat from DigiPlex’s Ulven data centre.
+The data center supplier has signed a letter of intent with Norway’s largest district heating supplier, Fortum Oslo Varme, to recover the heat from DigiPlex’s Ulven data center.

 According to the duo, the agreement contributes to new district heating production corresponding to the energy needs of around 5,000 Oslo apartments.

-“Every time we go online, stream a TV series or use a cloud service, a process starts in a data centre.
-We, as individuals, have a larger impact on climate change if these processes are initiated in a data centre operated on non-renewable energy and more so from one where waste heat is released into the atmosphere,” says DigiPlex CEO Gisle M. Eckhoff.
+“Every time we go online, stream a TV series or use a cloud service, a process starts in a data center.
+We, as individuals, have a larger impact on climate change if these processes are initiated in a data center operated on non-renewable energy and more so from one where waste heat is released into the atmosphere,” says DigiPlex CEO Gisle M. Eckhoff.